2022aiml017Srikanth/bankruptcy-predictor/README.md

-# Welcome to streamlit
+# Welcome to Bankruptcy Predictor

-This is the app you get when you run `streamlit hello`, extracted as its own app.

-Edit [Hello.py](./Hello.py) to customize this app to your heart's desire. ❤️

-Check it out on [Streamlit Community Cloud](https://st-hello-app.streamlit.app/)
+Please upload input file with data to predict

+This app expects the input file to have 96 features as available in https://www.kaggle.com/datasets/fedesoriano/company-bankruptcy-prediction